Luis Arraez Player Props: Marlins vs. Giants

 Luis Arraez At The Plate

-- Arraez has an OPS of 1.126, fueled by an OBP of .508 to go with a slugging percentage of .618.
-All three of those stats rank first among Miami hitters this season.

-- Among the qualified batters, he ranks first in batting average, while his on-base percentage ranks first and he is 13th in slugging.
+- He ranks first in batting average, first in on base percentage, and 14th in slugging among qualified hitters in MLB play.

-- Arraez has driven in a run in six games this year (37.5%), including one multiple-RBI game.
+- Arraez has driven in a run in six games this season (35.3%), including one multiple-RBI game.

-- In six of 16 games this year, he has scored, including multiple runs once.
+- He has scored at least one run six times this season (35.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.